 Towards the end of the dungeon, we got into an extended puzzle where you could essentially swap parties 2 and 3 if you wanted.
 Nevertheless, we stuck to our guns, and came to the end of each party’s road: each route blocked by no less than a god or goddess of the Warring Triad. …Well, okay, I’m being a little overdramatic: we didn’t actually line up the three parties all at once.
 In fact, we fucked up the puzzle in the previous room and had to backtrack Party #3 from glorious deific battle to rudimentary switch-pushing duties, and have no one to blame but ourselves.

 We took the Warring Triad in the order we encountered them, which meant we got started with Party #3.
 This party faced off against the god known as Demon.
 Somewhat ironically in the D&D tradition, Demon was strong against Holy.
-Deciding to mix it up a bit, Kyle and I tried to get Mog to use the hilariously named “Impartisan” spear, the best spear in the game, but!
-It can only be used by someone suffering from the Imp condition.
+Deciding to mix it up a bit, Kyle and I tried to get Mog to use the hilariously named “Impartisan” spear, the best spear in the game, but with a catch!
+The Impartisan can only be used by someone suffering from the Imp condition.
 Unfortunately for us Demon died before we could pull it off, which boded well for the party, if not particularly for the challenge level of the game after Kyle’s grinding.

 Party 1’s battle put them against Fiend, whose most prominent special ability is to get a powerful buff mid-way through the fight, as well as a special attack and randomized elemental immunity.
 Unfortunately, as you might have gathered from our Z-list party, our A-list party wasn’t about to be slowed down and the fight barely warranted mention in my notes.